zpipe07/car-listings/README.md

 I decided to use React.
 I bootstrapped the project with create-react-app.
 I decided against using a state managment tool like Redux because of the simplicity of the app and time constraints.

+I'm using some technologies that might cause compatability issues with older browsers.
+[CSS grid](https://developer.mozilla.org/en-US/docs/Web/CSS/grid), [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*), and the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) are relatively new features.
+In a production application we would want to consider browser compatibility and potentially implement fallbacks.

 ### To-Dos

 I didn't quite get to everything I would have liked.
 Here are some to-dos: